yamamoto-febc/terraform/website/source/docs/providers/sacloud/r/gslb.html.markdown

 # sakuracloud\_gslb

-Provides a SakuraCloud GSLB(Global Site Load Balancer) resource.
+Provides a SakuraCloud GSLB(Global Site Load Balancing) resource.
 This can be used to create, modify, and delete GSLB.

 ## Example Usage